NYC primary election: Zohran Mamdani defeats Andrew Cuomo in 3rd round of ranked choice voting

 Even before ranked choice voting results were tabulated, the assemblymember finished with a wide enough margin that it was clear on election night that Cuomo would not be able to catch him.

-The former governor conceded a little more than an hour after polls closed, but on Tuesday the results solidified Mamdani's political upset.
+The former governor conceded a little more than an hour after polls closed, but on Tuesday the results all but solidified Mamdani's political upset.

 A Cuomo spokesperson had already downplaying the significance of Tuesday results before they came out, saying, "We don't expect the final tabulations to be all that revelatory.
 We'll be examining the expected makeup and opinions of general election voters while determining next steps."